gaultier/blog/making_my_debug_build_run_100_times_faster.md

 Title: Making my debug build run 100x faster so that it is finally usable
-Tags: C, SIMD, SHA1, Torrent, Optimization
+Tags: C, SIMD, SHA1, Torrent, Optimization, x86_64
 ---

 *SIMD and dedicated silicon to the rescue.*